-Without question, the first-generation Subaru BRZ (along with its twin, the Toyota GT 86) developed a solid following for about a decade.
+Without question, the first-generation Subaru BRZ (along with its twin, the Toyota 86) developed a solid following for about a decade.
 The collaboration of the two Nippon car brands was simply pure genius, and won the admiration of both enthusiasts and professional drivers.

 The all-new BRZ certainly builds on that legacy.
 It wasn’t just a mere copy-paste of the previous iteration with a new look.
 Subaru applied the proven winning formula but made it better from the ground up.